xtreme5351/gordon-bot/README.md

 Invite.txt is just my bot's invite code that is retrieved from discord apps.
 Dont use that, its not valid anyway RoleIds.txt was just a test to output different role IDs to an external file.
+The input and output folders are just examples of some manually saved inputs and outputs of texts.
+(The output is the result of the summarization algorithim)

 Also, saving the outputs of the summarize function / command currently doesn't work due to a logic error somewhere in the code.
 The error is that the file saves but the counter defaults to 0 and doesn't increment correctly, leading to a save clash.